 Paul said that false teachers would speak lies in hypocrisy, having their conscience seared.
 This, to me, is an apt description of those scholars in our day who have made the false claim that inerrancy is a new invention.
 I am taken aback by the degree of intellectual dishonesty that would be required in order for one to meticulously comb through all the writings of the Church Fathers, passing over all of their clear affirmations of the inerrancy of Scripture, in their search of a few scant quotes which could be misconstrued as implying that they did not believe what they most adamantly affirm throughout all their writings.

 Whatever one’s view concerning the inerrancy of Scripture, it is outright deception to try to gain an advantage against those of us who uphold the Scripture’s own testimony concerning itself by falsely claiming that the doctrine of inerrancy is a new doctrine.

-Having demonstrated this common presenting argument against inerrancy to be false, in the next blog we will see why the Church Fathers unanimously believed in the inerrancy of the Scriptures, and consider in what manner they were inspired of the Holy Spirit.
+Having demonstrated this popular presenting argument against inerrancy to be false, in the next blog we will see why the Church Fathers unanimously believed in the inerrancy of the Scriptures, and we will consider in what manner they were inspired of the Holy Spirit.

 1 Clement 45:3

 Dialogue with Trypho, a Jew, LXV in Ante-Nicene Fathers, edited by Philip Schaff (Peabody: Hendrickson Publishers, 1999), 1:230

 Horatory Address to the Greeks, VIII in ibid., 276.